How to Save Money While Traveling in Europe

 When traveling on a tight budget, cooking your own food is a great way to save extra money (this is the next thing I usually do after hitting supermarkets).
 Aldi, Lidl, and Penny are your friends when it comes to saving money while traveling in Europe.
 There are plenty of hypermarkets and local grocery stores that sell food to snack on-the-go.
 Most of them also offer a wide array of ready meals, so you don’t have to waste time cooking it.
 Most European countries have an elaborate picnic traditions, so why not take advantage of it?

 Don’t miss your free breakfast.
 Many hotels and hostels have free breakfast – don’t skip it.
 Hot items like eggs, bacon, waffles, and pancakes will keep you feel full until lunch.
 Even fresh fruit, Greek yogurt, and oatmeal are great when served free of cost.

 When I’m planning my next trip I always do a little research on where to find affordable food.
 I hate finding that I’m hungry in the middle of a crowded square with no idea on where to eat on the cheap.
 Don’t wait until you are hungry.
 Carrying some food with you during the day is another way to overcome hunger.

 Local food is often the best way to experience foreign culture.
 Tom yum in Thailand, fish, and chips in England or Lebkuchen gingerbread in Germany, you definitely have heard these words before.
 While there are plenty of options to choose from, major tourist areas rarely offer good value for money.
 Get off the beaten track, find the places where the locals eat (and drink too!) and the price significantly drops.

 Save money on buying water.
 When going to Western Europe you can expect tap water to be safe for drinking.
-Austria, France, and Switzerland have a decent water quality, while Italy, Germany and Belgium have public taps where you can refill your bottle for free.
+Austria, France, and Switzerland have a decent water quality.
+At the same time Italy, Germany and Belgium have public taps where you can refill your bottle for free.
 You can ask for tap water in restaurants.
 If you didn’t specifically ask for it, waiters will always bring you an expensive bottle of water.